spectram/baygaud-PI/README.md

 3. Running baygaud.py

-		--> You can run 'baygaud.py' without arguments, which will load the 'default' baygaud parameters as given in '_baygaud_params.py', or you can run it with your own baygaud parameter file.
+		--> You can run 'baygaud.py' without arguments, which will load the 'default' baygaud parameters as given in '_baygaud_params.py', or you can run it with your own baygaud parameter yaml file (!!! <-- RECOMMENDED !!!).
 For example, you can copy a template file '_baygaud_params.ngc2403.yaml' in the baygaud-PI directory and edit it for your target galaxy.

 		(baygaud) [seheon@sejong00] python3.10 baygaud.py